-5. Recycle materials
+10. Recycle materials

 11. Hold off buying a BBQ... until autumn

+Clean your BBQ and get another year out of it, because you might reap the financial rewards.
 Data from comparison website PriceRunner shows that October is the best time to get a great deal on the best BBQs, as retailers clear out older models to make room for new ones for the following spring.

-7. Use paint
+12. Use paint

+Just like the inside of your house, paint is always a brilliant, cheap way to give your space a refresh.
 Whether it's a shed, summer house or some garden chairs, sometimes old furniture just needs a fresh lick of paint to give it a new lease of life.

-Jack says, ‘Old garden furniture is often thrown away but can easily be spruced up with a good sanding down and painting with exterior paints.
+Jack says: 'Old garden furniture is often thrown away but can easily be spruced up with a good sanding down and painting with exterior paints.
 Outdoor paints come in a wide variety of colours now.
 Not only does this save money, it’s more sustainable by saving good furniture from adding to landfill.'

-Richard Berry, Marketing Manager of Lidget Compton, adds, ‘Repainting outdoor buildings is a great way to transform the overall look of a garden, yet is relatively inexpensive.'
+Richard Berry, Marketing Manager of Lidget Compton, adds: 'Repainting outdoor buildings is a great way to transform the overall look of a garden, yet is relatively inexpensive.'